-In Holland’s newest province, Flevoland, lies the former island of Urk.
-This gorgeous fishing village has a unique history and culture and offers much fun and atmosphere by the water’s edge.
+In Flevoland, Holland's youngest province, you'll find the former island of Urk.
+This magical fishing village has a unique history and culture, and offers the opportunity to drift cozily along the water.

-- Eat a fresh or smoked fish by the harbor and enjoy the splendid view.
+- Eat freshly caught or smoked fish at the harbor with a marvelous view.

 Eating by the water’s edge in Flevoland